Ghirensics/ghiro/docs/src/usage/appliance.rst

 ------------------

-This chapter explains how Ghiro Appliance is created, probably you could skip this if you are not interested on customizing the appliance.
+This chapter explains how Ghiro Appliance is created, probably you could skip this if you are not interested in customizing the appliance.

 The appliance building script is open source and available under a project dubbed `ghiro-appliance`_ on Github.